 The company is fitter, stronger, and more dynamic than at any point in its history, using the vast experience in delivering employability and apprenticeship programmes to actively help deliver the many schemes and government initiatives aimed at rebuilding the economy following the pandemic and supporting people back into work.

-North Wales Training is a committed investor in People organisation, corporate members of the Institute of Employability Professionals and a Living Wage Employer.
+COPA is a committed investor in People organisation, corporate members of the Institute of Employability Professionals and a Living Wage Employer.

 MTIB is a charity and social enterprise, based in Merthyr Tydfil and operating across South Wales and the Valleys.
 MTIB is a not for profit, social enterprise which was established in 1923 to support the increase in industrial blindness in the area.
 MTIB has evolved and developed into an employment support organisation, the main aim of which is supporting our participants to move closer to and into employment.